It’s estimated over 40% of small business owners don’t know what Making Tax Digital means. So I have put together this blog to:

 - Tell you what Making Tax Digital is;

-- Explain what Making Tax Digital means for the Self Employed;
+- Explain what Making Tax Digital means for Self Employed Small Business Owners;

 - Give you enough information to make an informed decision on how you carry out your bookkeeping & tax calculations now and once Making Tax Digital is officially rolled out.